NexPlayer/Android-SDK/advanced.md

 - **NEX\_USE\_RENDER\_JAVA** Don’t render to the display.
 Instead, each frame is decoded and converted to the appropriate color space, and then sent to the application to display.
 - **NEX\_USE\_RENDER\_OPENGL** Using OpenGL ES 2.0 to display frames.
 - **NEX\_USE\_RENDER\_IOMX** Using the hardware video renderer to display frames.
-Note that this renderer is used with Ice Cream Sandwich and higher versions of OS and only on supported hardware.
+Note that this ren- derer is used with Ice Cream Sandwich and higher versions of OS and only on supported hardware.

 #### native String getSARInfo()